-The first step in planning a cruise ship adventure is to consult with a travel agent who specializes in cruise travel for people with disabilities to make sure you have an accessible trip.
+The first step in planning a cruise ship adventure is to consult a travel agent who specializes in cruise travel for people with disabilities to make sure you have an accessible trip.

 Some cannot accommodate wheelchairs easily.
-Most cabins are small and you'll need to get the dimensions of the cabin to know if your wheelchair will fit.
+Most cabins are small, and you'll need to get the dimensions of the cabin to know if your wheelchair will fit.

-The closets are usually built so you can reach them from a lower vantage point.
+The closets are usually built, so you can reach them from a lower vantage point.
 But make sure to double-check that the cruise line you've picked has these special accommodations.
 This is another reason a special needs travel agent or travel specialist can help.

 Most of the cruise lines have elevators that have control panels within easy reach from a wheelchair.

 Small boats, which are called tenders, are used to take travelers and disabled travelers from the cruise ship to the port of call.
-These tenders are not always accessible or even safe for people with disabilities, so make sure you travel agent has had experience with these tenders before you book any cruise travel.
-And it is just as important make sure to find out if once you reach the shore, that they'll be able to handle your specific special needs.
+These tenders are not always accessible or even safe for people with disabilities, so make sure your travel agent has had experience with these tenders before you book any cruise travel.
+And it is just as important to make sure to find out if, once you reach the shore, that they'll be able to handle your specific special needs.

 Some cabins may have the ADA approved kits.
-These kits include visual smoke alarms and alarms that vibrate and door sensors so you know when someone is at the door.
+These kits include visual smoke alarms and alarms that vibrate and door sensors, so you know when someone is at the door.